AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

     flag_easy = open("flag_easy.txt").read().strip()
     print(f"[+] Congrats!
 Here is the easy flag: {flag_easy}")
 ```
-where `correctness` tests our code against one static and one randomly generated key, and `performance` benchmarks both our code and the reference.
+where `correctness` tests our code against one static and one randomly generated key, and `performance` benchmarks both our code and the author's.
-We must achieve no more than a `5/3` ratio between their running times.
+Our computation must last no longer than $5/3$ of the reference time.

-Since they want performance, and the machine is given `dp` and `dq`, let's implement a naive RSA-CRT.
+Since they want performance, and the machine is given $d_p$ and $d_q$, let's implement a naive RSA-CRT.
 The algorithm basically works like so:
 ```haskell
 Inputs: m, dp, dq, p, q, iq